freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.StimulusLocatorPair.md

 ## StimulusLocatorPair Class

-The class which associates a `Stimulus` object with a `Locator` object by pairing their ids.
+This class associates a `Stimulus` object with a `Locator` object by pairing their ids.
-Any such pairing which appears in a `Step` object representing a trial step will help display a stimulus at the position specified by the associated locator.
+Such pairs appear in `Step` objects representing trial steps where `Stimulus` objects appear at positions determined by their associated `Locator` objects.

 ```csharp
 public class StimulusLocatorPair